 5.5.
 A doctor’s degree, an equivalent degree, or equivalent professional experience.

 6. Standards for Professor

-Recommendations for appointment to the level of Professor will be made in relation to the candidate’s appointment with regard to teaching, research and/or extension as documented in his/her Letter of Offer and Statement of Mutual Expectations.
+Recommendations for appointment to the level of Professor will be made in relation to the candidate’s appointment with regard to teaching, research and/or extension as documented in his/her Letter of Offer and Statement of Faculty Responsibility.
 A successful recommendation will require the faculty member to clearly demonstrate having developed both a national and international reputation in his/her field.
 The candidate’s evidence must be documented in accordance with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure, and must include the types of evidence outlined in Section III of this document.
 At a minimum appointment to the professor level will require:

 6.1.
 Distinguished achievement and leadership in teaching, independent applied and /or basic research, extension and/or other scholarly activity that is germane to the faculty member’s assignment.